ilosey14/pyremote/README.md

 ...
 ```

-> Note: on Linux systems, user inputs require root permissions or a `udev` rule (see Installation below)
+> Note: on Linux systems, user inputs may require root permissions or a `udev` rule (see Installation below)

 2. Connect to your pyremote server from another device in a web browser